Demelza House in Kent is a residential hospice for children that offers short break (respite) care for children, young people and their families.

-Eilidh also had a chromosomal disorder which occurs in 1 out of 2000 girls which is a form of Turners Syndrome.
+Eilidh also had a chromosomal disorder that occurs in 1 out of 2000 girls, which is a form of Turner Syndrome.

-Eilidh had several surgeries to remove various tumours in her right ovary in her womb, part of her bowel.
-Eilidh sadly lost her battle with cancer on March 25th 2010 just 9 days before her 16th birthday.
+Eilidh underwent several surgeries to remove various tumours in her right ovary, in her womb and part of her bowel.
+She sadly lost her battle with cancer on 25th March 2010, just 9 days before her 16th birthday.

 To read more of Eilidh’s story and donate go to The Eilidh Brown Memorial Fund